Skip to content

 Space School

-The 4th annual offering of Space School will be run during the 2022-2023 academic year and is open to all students interested in joining the QSET Satellite team.
-The program is geared towards first years but interested students in any year or program are welcome.
-Through weekly sessions, students will have the chance to build a small experiment designed to go to space – with the possibility to launch into the stratosphere on a high-altitude balloon!
-Skills learned include GitHub, working with Arduinos, basic circuits, soldering, PCB design, CAD & 3D printing, and designing for a space environment.
+The fifth annual offering of Space School will be run during the 2023-2024 academic year and is open to all students interested in joining the QSET Satellite team.
+The program is geared towards first years but interested students in any year or program are welcome to join.
+Through weekly sessions, students will have the chance to build a small experiment designed to go to spacewith the possibility to launch into the stratosphere on a high-altitude balloon!
+Skills learned include GitHub, working with Arduinos, basic circuits, soldering, PCB design, CAD & 3D printing, and space environment design.
 Space School is run by senior QSAT team members in collaboration with Thomas Sears, a Queens PhD student with CubeSat industry experience.

 The Communications team oversees the design of a duplex communication system to communicate between a ground station and QSET’s satellite.
 The Communications system utilizes various microcontrollers, transceivers, amplifiers, filters, and antennas to build this system under the mechanical and electrical constraints of a 3U CubeSat.

-The Electric Power System (EPS) generates, stores and distributes power to the satellite.
+The Electric Power System (EPS) generates, stores, and distributes power to the satellite.
 The EPS is a solar rechargeable lithium-ion battery system that creates enough power to support the satellite during operation.
-The system must take into consideration hazards such as overcharge, undercharge, and short circuit to ensure safe and reliable operations of the power supply.
+The system must take into consideration hazards to ensure safe and reliable operations of the power supply.

 The Mechanical system includes all components in the physical structure of the CubeSat.
 The Mechanical team is responsible for overseeing the CAD modeling, machining, and 3D printing for all designs.
-They must also assist with subsystem integration.
-If other sub-teams require mechanical design, the team must provide design support for these projects.
-The team is additionally responsible for using Computer-Aided Design for thermal and force analysis for the satellite.
+They must also assist with sub-system integration and provide design support for the other sub-team projects.
+They are additionally responsible for using Computer-Aided Design for thermal and force analysis for the satellite.